CampaignLabSpicy/twitter-followers-api/server/location/README.md

 ### location modules

+# This is not the latest version!
+## Due to merge weirdness (never let a randomer set up the repo!)
+## until remerge, current version is in /twitter-followers-from-26.10-bkp or equivalent repo

  The plan is to compare a users's location, as entered via Location API, on a form, or from Twitter location, with a list of marginals they can help with outreach in, to point them towards the most useful nearby sessions.

  Currently, each postcode is done via a postcodes.io lookup.